tutorgen/hpit_services/README.md

 Returns:

+* student_id : string - String ID of the student
-* skill : string - String identifier for the skill.
+* skill_id : string - String identifier for the skill.
 * probability_known : float (0.0-1.0) - Probability the skill is already known
 * probability_learned : float (0.0-1.0) - Probability the skill will be learned
 * probability_guess : float (0.0-1.0) - Probability the answer is a guess